-Sunday Gulch Trail is a 4 mile lightly trafficked loop trail located near East Custer, SD that features a lake and is rated as moderate.
+Sunday Gulch Trail is a 4 mile lightly trafficked loop trail located near East Custer, South Dakota that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash